aivarasroz/ChatApp/ReadMe.md

 Server is running with MongoDB (non-SQL) database.
-To Launch an application first step is to run `./Backend` end first:
+To Launch an application first step is to run `./backend` first:

 ```
 npm start
 ```
-Once it has been launched with all your initial database, `./Frontend` end must be launched to start the application on web.
+Once it has been launched with all your initial database, `./frontend` must be launched to start the application on web.

 ```
 npm start